daminipchrysanthemum-tech/aws-ai-practitioner-portfolio/README.md

 ## 💡 What I Learned

-The biggest insight was understanding **mixed sentiment** — reviews that are genuinely both positive and negative at the same time (good sound quality but uncomfortable fit).
+The biggest insight was understanding mixed sentiment — reviews that are genuinely both positive and negative at the same time (good sound quality but uncomfortable fit).
 Comprehend handles this with a dedicated MIXED label rather than forcing a binary choice.
-This matters in real-world applications like product feedback dashboards where nuanced sentiment is more useful than a simple thumbs up/down.
-I also learned that IAM permissions must be explicitly granted per service — my SageMaker role needed `ComprehendFullAccess` added before any Comprehend API calls would work, which is a direct example of the principle of least privilege tested on AIF-C01.
+It matters in real-world applications like product feedback dashboards, where nuanced sentiment is more useful than a simple thumbs up/down.
+I also learned that IAM permissions must be explicitly granted per service — my SageMaker role needed ComprehendFullAccess added before any Comprehend API calls would work, which is a direct example of the Principle of least privilege tested on AIF-C01.
 ---